exelix11/SysDVR/readme.md

 Clearly with these limitations **this sysmodule doesn't allow "remote play" and does not fully replace a capture card**.

-## Supporting the project
-If you like my work consider supporting me on [patreon](https://www.patreon.com/exelix11)

 # Usage
 This guide is for SysDVR V3 only, if you want to use an older version refer to the [previous version of the guide](https://github.com/exelix11/SysDVR/blob/7497d0961c194af0412e7c4338de8706c93c5fad/readme.md)